-The Corporation and Sun Media Corporation own, through Sun News General Partnership, a national license for an English-language digital news and opinion specialty channel, SUN News.
+Sun Media Corporation and the Corporation own, through SUN News General Partnership, a national license for an English-language digital news and opinion specialty channel, SUN News.
 This channel was launched on April 18, 2011.
-The Corporation and Sun Media Corporation hold a 51% and 49% interest respectively.
+Sun Media Corporation and the Corporation hold a 51% and 49% interest respectively.
 Its Website is accessible at www.sunnewsnetwork.ca.